 Though, importantly, accessing expertise and knowledge that is not necessarily within the bounds of one’s own industry.
-Innovation and best practice taken from the drilled-to-perfection approach of F1 teams at a pit stop was analysed, tested, and adapted for paediatric surgery handover to the intensive care team by leading medical practitioners at The Great Ormond Street Hospital for Sick Children.
+Innovation and best practice taken from the drilled-to-perfection approach of F1 teams at a pit stop was analyzed, tested, and adapted for pediatric surgery handover to the intensive care team by leading medical practitioners at The Great Ormond Street Hospital for Sick Children.
 The results were incredible, with errors in procedures reduced by 40%+ and markedly better outcomes for patients[i].

 Ground-breaking knowledge transfer between F1 and medicine has been repeated more recently in the fight against the coronavirus.
-A collaboration between University College London engineers, UCLH clinicians and Mercedes F1 created an innovative breathing aid in less than a week to deliver oxygen to the lungs without needing a ventilator.
+A collaboration between University College London engineers, UCLH clinicians, and Mercedes F1 created an innovative breathing aid in less than a week to deliver oxygen to the lungs without needing a ventilator.

 The designs of a new breathing aid developed by engineers at UCL and Formula One working with clinicians at UCLH have been made freely available to support the global response to Covid-19.
 Image source: Mercedes-AMG Petronas F1 Team.

 At techspert.io we believe that AI-powered expert search technology holds the key to this conundrum.
-It allows organisations to break out of their ‘closed loop’ systems and identify and filter all relevant global expertise on a given topic within minutes – a task that would take human researchers months to undertake.
+It allows organizations to break out of their ‘closed loop’ systems and identify and filter all relevant global expertise on a given topic within minutes – a task that would take human researchers months to undertake.

 Now is the time to instigate a change in approach.
 And, using leading-edge technology, we can develop knowledge-sharing systems that better serve us when the next unprecedented event inevitably emerges from the leftfield.

-[i] ‘Copy, Copy, Copy: How to do smarter marketing by using other people’s ideas’ by Mark Earls
+[i] ‘Copy, Copy, Copy: How to do smarter marketing by using other people’s ideas by Mark Earls